“Ticonderoga limped through the heads into Port Phillip. Her horrific voyage at an end, she appeared as a ghost ship...”

 On the back of his successful tour of 'Flak,' Michael Veitch has put together another one-man show, based this time on one of the most dramatic, yet now-forgotten chapters of Australia's early maritime history.

-In its day, the Ticonderoga was the most dramatic, most tragic true stories of our maritime history.
-Today, however, the saga is largely forgotten as has the story of one of its heroes, the young ship’s surgeon who bravely nursed many of the sick passengers back to health.
+In its day, the Ticonderoga was the most dramatic and tragic true stories of our maritime history.
+Today, however, the saga is largely forgotten.
+Also forgotten, until now, is the story of one of its heroes, the young ship’s surgeon who bravely nursed many of the sick passengers back to health.
 This man was Michael Veitch’s great-great-grandfather, James William Henry Veitch.

 This one-man play tells one of our great maritime stories from the wonderful writer and actor Michael Veitch.
 Known for his artful and tender characters and ability to transfix an audience with a sense of awe as they enter the world he so powerfully creates on stage.